factor1/nifty-nav-2/README.md

 yarn add nifty-nav-2
 ```

-### Including in your project
+###  📂 Including in your project
 ---
 #### Styles
-Import the Nifty Nav 2 css, sass, or ensure it is included in your build.
+Import the Nifty Nav 2 css or scss, or ensure it is included in your build.
 The following
 is using scss to import from `node_modules`.
 Alternatively, you could copy `niftyNav2.css`
 from `node_modules` to your project.